feast-dev/feast/docs/how-to-guides/customizing-feast/adding-support-for-a-new-online-store.md

 #### What is a contrib plugin?

-- Not guaranteed to implement all interface methods
+* Not guaranteed to implement all interface methods
-- Not guaranteed to be stable.
+* Not guaranteed to be stable.
-- Should have warnings for users to indicate this is a contrib plugin that is not maintained by the maintainers.
+* Should have warnings for users to indicate this is a contrib plugin that is not maintained by the maintainers.

 #### How do I make a contrib plugin an "official" plugin?

 To move an online store plugin out of contrib, you need:

-- GitHub actions (i.e `make test-python-integration`) is setup to run all tests against the online store and pass.
+* GitHub actions (i.e `make test-python-integration`) is setup to run all tests against the online store and pass.
-- At least two contributors own the plugin (ideally tracked in our `OWNERS` / `CODEOWNERS` file).
+* At least two contributors own the plugin (ideally tracked in our `OWNERS` / `CODEOWNERS` file).

 The OnlineStore class broadly contains two sets of methods

 * One set deals with managing infrastructure that the online store needed for operations
-* One set deals with writing data into the store, and reading data from the store.&#x20;
+* One set deals with writing data into the store, and reading data from the store.

 ### 1.1 Infrastructure Methods